xavivax1/m3-project/README.md

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
+-  **Signup:** As an anon I can sign up in the platform so that I can see the signup form.
--  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
+-  **Login:** As a user I can login to the platform so that I can see the login page.
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Service** As a user I can CRUD an auction to provide a service so anybody can buy it
+-  **Add auction** As a user I can CRUD an auction to provide a service so anybody can bid on it
--  **List Auctions** As a user I'll list the open auctions.
+-  **List Auctions** As a user I'll see the open auctions.
 -  **Edit my profile** As a user I'll feed my profile, update it or even delete it.
 (CRUD )
 -  **Auctions detail** As a user I want to see my auctions detail (img,name, desc, ...,
 -  **See my offering auctions** As a user I want to list my autions on bid